 - Contact the credit agency.
-You’ll need to fill in an error correction and updating information form from the credit agency’s website.
+You’ll need to file a dispute with your credit agency’s website.
 The agency will verify this information with the lender who provided that information.
 If the lender confirms that they made a mistake, the agency will correct the information otherwise nothing will change.

 - Contact lender.
 Instead of having the agency get in touch with the lender, you could do it yourself in order to hasten the process.
 If your lender realizes they were the ones that made the mistake they will contact your credit bureau to correct the error on your report.

 - Consumer statement.
 Still not satisfied?
 You can ask the credit agency to give you a consumer statement, which is free.
-You will be given 100 words to gives details about the item you wish to be removed for corrected.
+You will be given 100 words to give details about the item you wish to be removed or corrected.

 - Note the date you realized you had been a victim of fraud and what action you took